deusExMac/WebScraper/README.md

 -CT regular expression: during fetching and processing of pages content type of downloaded pages mus match regular expression.
 Allows changing accepted content type of pages.

 -R: fetches pages using pyppeteer;s browser (Chromium or Chrome depending on other settings).

+-ST: Turns taking screenshots on.
+This is supported only when renderPages is set to True and a rendering engine is used to download the page.

 -U: Entering update mode i.e. using existing url queue file and checking if pages have been modigied.
 Will re-extract data from pages that have been visited and from where data has been extracted.
 TODO: Not thoroughly tested.